Paul has been a passionate advocate for couponing and frugal living for over five years. Born in the UK, he now lives in Florida.

 I like to trade coupons, not only for the variety, but for the relationships that can result and the savings, too!

-Other couponers have heard that you can send coupons to military families, if the coupons have past their expiration date, but don’t know how to go about it.
+Other couponers have heard that you can send coupons to military families, if the coupons have passed their expiration date, but don’t know how to go about it.

 Support the Troops!